About Us

 Promote Dignity

-Our caregivers enhance the quality of life for others by encouraging each person to continue to be as independent as possible while providing professional senior caregiver services, compassion and spiritual encouragement that is needed.
+Our caregivers demonstrate a commitment to enhancing the quality of life for others by encouraging each person to remain as independent as possible.
+They offer professional senior caregiver services, compassion, and spiritual encouragement that are needed.

 Community Focus

-We give back to the community by participating in many associations like Northwest Ohio Gerontological Association, Private Duty Home Care Association, National Home Care & Hospice Association, Sylvania and Perrysburg Chamber of Commerce plus presentations for local clubs and community centers.
+We give back to the community by participating in many associations like the Northwest Ohio Gerontological Association, the Private Duty Home Care Association, the National Home Care & Hospice Association, the Sylvania and Perrysburg Chambers of Commerce, and by providing presentations for local clubs and community centers.

-Best of the Elder Care Agencies in Toledo (employee voted)
+Our Employees Voted us a Top Workplace of the Elder Care Agencies in Toledo

 Our Founder’s Story